Atmospheres of Rocky Exoplanets: ATMOSPHERIC ACQUISITION AND LOSS TO SPACE

 Here $\Phi_1$, $x_1$ and $H_{s,1}$ are the molecular flux, molar concentration and scale height of the hydrogen-bearing minor species, $H_{s,2}$ is the scale height of the background atmosphere, and $b$ is a binary diffusion coefficient \citep{hunten1987mass}.
 This regime is called diffusion-limited escape.

 Once hydrogen-bearing species reach the upper atmosphere, they are usually photolyzed rapidly, releasing H that then escapes to space.
 In some cases, the flux of the hydrogen-bearing species from the surface depends on chemical or even biological factors \citep[e.g., \ce{CH4} on the early Earth; ][]{catling2001biogenic}.
 However, the most important carrier of H on \ce{H2}-poor planets is usually \ce{H2O}, which is readily cold-trapped in the lowest regions of the atmosphere when a planet's equilibrium temperature is below the runaway greenhouse limit (Section~\ref{sec:insights}).
-This can act as a `shield' against H loss, as long as the planet's inventory of non-condensing gases such as \ce{N2} is sufficient \citep{wordsworth2013water}.
+Cold-trapping of \ce{H2O} will protect against H loss, as long as the planet's inventory of non-condensing gases such as \ce{N2} is sufficient \citep{wordsworth2013water}.
 When cold-trapping fails, continued H loss can dramatically alter a rocky planet's chemistry over time, as we discuss further in Section~\ref{sec:chemistry}.